Län

-Län (Swedish, /sv/), len (Danish, /da/), lääni (Finnish, /fi/) and len (Norwegian, /no/) refer to the administrative divisions used in Sweden and previously in Denmark, Finland and Norway.
+Län (Swedish, /sv/), len (Danish, /da/), lääni (Finnish, /fi/) and len (Norwegian, /no/) (all known as leatna in Northern Sámi) refer to the administrative divisions used in Sweden and previously in Denmark, Finland and Norway.
 The provinces of Finland were abolished on 1 January 2010.
 In Norway, the term was in use from 1308 and in Denmark from the beginning of the 13th century.
 As of 19 February 1662 the len of Denmark-Norway were converted into amt.

 They are also sometimes used in other countries, especially as a translation of the Russian word volost.
 During the period when Finland was a part of the Russian Empire (1809–1917), when Russian was made an official language alongside Swedish, it was synonymous with the word guberniya.

 The term

 The word literally means "fief" and is cognate with English loan.
 The usual English language terms used are separate for the two countries, where Sweden has chosen to translate the term as "county" while Finland prefers "province".
 With a shared administrative tradition spanning centuries, ending only in 1809, this is a separation by convention, rather than by distinction.

-The term matches reasonably well the British term "county", but not so well the American term "county" which is usually much smaller in population, akin to a Swedish "kommun" (and nor does the concept of an American state compare well to län).
+The term matches reasonably well the British term "county", but not so well the American term "county" which is usually much smaller in population, akin to a Swedish "kommun", nor does the concept of an American state compare well to län.

 Before län were adopted, the historical provinces were defined as either "hertigdöme" (duchy) or "grevskap" (county), which adds further confusion.
-Later all historical provinces have been given "hertigdöme" (duchy) as honorary title.
+Later all historical provinces have been termed "hertigdömen" (duchies) as honorary titles.